iTwin/object-storage/storage/azure/src/test/integration/IntegrationTests.md

 Backend tests test `ClientStorage` and `ServerStorage` provided by this package.

 To run them:
-- Run `npm run test:integration:backend` command.
+- Run the `npm run test:integration:backend` command.
 - Launch the "Azure Integration tests" configuration using VS Code.

 ## Frontend tests